bob-anderson-ok/Jocular/src/jocularmain/Help/solutionlist.help.md

 * R subframe timing level (when allowed by AICc computation at that point)

 So `k` will range from 3 to 6 in practice.

+### Length of Solution List

+The **Solution List** only shows those 'solutions' that have a relative likelihood of at least 0.01.